awslabs/aws-sdk-kotlin/docs/design/flexible-checksums.md

 ### Deprecating `httpChecksumRequired`

 The `httpChecksumRequired` Smithy trait is now deprecated.
-We need to use the `httpChecksum` trait's `requestChecksumRequired` property instead.
+Instead, the SDK should use the `httpChecksum` trait's `requestChecksumRequired` property instead.

-Previously, when `httpChecksumRequired` was set to `true`, we would compute the checksum using MD5 and inject it into the `Content-MD5` header.
+Previously, when `httpChecksumRequired` was set to `true`, the SDK would compute the MD5 checksum and set the result in the `Content-MD5` header.

-If the `requestChecksumRequired` property is set to `true`, and the customer opts-in to using flexible checksums, we must give priority to the flexible checksums implementation.
+If the `requestChecksumRequired` property is set to `true`, and the user opts-in to using flexible checksums, the SDK must give priority to the flexible checksums implementation.
 Otherwise if not opted-in, we must continue the previous behavior of injecting the `Content-MD5` header.

 ## Checksum Algorithms